Podiatry Residency Training Program

 are available for the fourth (4th) year Podiatric Medical Student from May through

-2014.
-The one week Summer Program will include Inpatient Surgery, Outpatient Office Visits, Wound
+week Summer Program will include Inpatient Surgery, Outpatient Office Visits, Wound Clinics,

-Clinics, reviewing Proper Documentation for H & P's, Operating Room Procedures Lab, Anatomy
+reviewing Proper Documentation for H & P's, Operating Room Procedures Lab, Anatomy Lab, Journal

-Lab, Journal Club, Mock Residency Interviews and Board Prep, a Sea Wolves Baseball Game and
+Club, Mock Residency Interviews and Board Prep, a Sea Wolves Baseball Game and several other

 Message from Chief Resident, Joshua Grimm, D.P.M.